kurtekat/shaiya-episode-6/sdev/README.md

 ## Alchemy (not implemented)

-The client expects the merchant type of the npc to be 20 (Alchemist).
+The client expects the merchant type of the NPC to be 20 (Alchemist).

 | NpcType | NpcTypeID |
 |---------|-----------|